philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

     -   Select **Entity** from the dropdown for **Type** and search for **Building** table from the dropdown for **Entity**.

 8. Click **Save**.
-This will show the loading screen while the changes are getting saved.
+This will show the loading screen while the changes are being saved.

 9. Click **Publish** to publish the sitemap and wait for the publishing to complete.